jindrichmynarz/dissertation/parts/sparql.md

 This benefit is offset by increased use of storage space and an overhead with updates, since materialized data has to be recomputed when the data it is derived from changes.
 We used materialization for pre-computing inverse document frequencies (IDF) of CPV concepts.
 While IDF can be computed on the fly, we decided to pre-compute it and store it as RDF.
-Computation of IDF is implemented via two declarative SPARQL Update operations, the first of which uses a Virtuoso-specific extension function for logarithm (`bif:log10()`).
+Computation of IDF is implemented via two declarative SPARQL Update operations, the first of which uses a Virtuoso-specific extension function for logarithm (`bif:log10()`), and the second normalizes the IDFs using the maximum IDF.

-Matchmaker source code is available in a public repository^[<https://github.com/jindrichmynarz/matchmaker-sparql>] licensed as open source under the terms of Eclipse Public License.
+The matchmaker's source code is available in a public repository^[<https://github.com/jindrichmynarz/matchmaker-sparql>] licensed as open source under the terms of the Eclipse Public License 1.0.
 Example SPARQL queries used by the matchmaker can be found at <https://github.com/opendatacz/matchmaker/wiki/SPARQL-query-examples>.

 <!--